 J.D., Hofstra University

-Mr. Gesualdi’s community, leadership and pro bono activities have been recognized in awards conferred by the Central American Refugee Center, the president of the New York State Bar Association, Suffolk County Bar Association, Suffolk County Bar Pro Bono Foundation and the Town of Islip.
-Mr. Gesualdi was recognized in the Long Island Business News’ 1999 “40 Under 40,” which noted Long Island’s “young, dynamic business leaders whose efforts, in the office and out, are helping shape our future,” and 2001’s first “Who's Who in Law” as one of the region’s top lawyers and the Leadership in Law Award (2011), in the Sole Practitioners category … recognizing “those individuals whose leadership, both in the legal profession and in the community, has had a positive impact on Long Island”.
-Mr. Gesualdi was given the Distinguished Alumnus Award by the State University of New York at Stony Brook Department of Political Science “for outstanding professional achievement and exemplary service to his alma mater and the community,” the Incorporated Village of Huntington Bay Citizenship Award and the Town of Islip Small Business Award for “positive impact on the local economy and entrepreneurial spirit in the community,” and the New York State Bar Association Committee on Animals and the Law Special Award of Recognition “with love and appreciation for exemplary service and commitment to making a difference for animals and people.”
+Gesualdi's community, leadership and pro bono activities have been recognized in awards conferred by the Central American Refugee Center, the President of the New York State Bar Association, Suffolk County Bar Association, Suffolk County Bar Pro Bono Foundation and the Town of Islip.
+Gesualdi has also been recognized in the Long Island Business News’ 1999 piece, “40 Under 40,” which noted Long Island’s “young, dynamic business leaders whose efforts, in the office and out, are helping shape our future”; in 2001’s first “Who's Who in Law” as one of the region’s top lawyers; and by the Leadership in Law Award (2011), in the Sole Practitioners category, which recognizes “those individuals whose leadership, both in the legal profession and in the community, has had a positive impact on Long Island.”
+Gesualdi was given the Distinguished Alumnus Award by the State University of New York at Stony Brook Department of Political Science “for outstanding professional achievement and exemplary service to his alma mater and the community,” the Incorporated Village of Huntington Bay Citizenship Award, the Town of Islip Small Business Award for “positive impact on the local economy and entrepreneurial spirit in the community,” and the New York State Bar Association Committee on Animals and the Law Special Award of Recognition “with love and appreciation for exemplary service and commitment to making a difference for animals and people.”